Qubik65536/resume/resume.typ

   github: "ungoogled-software/ungoogled-chromium-macos",
 )
 - Delivered 100+ releases to 5000+ users to provide a privacy-focused browsing experience on macOS by tracking upstream updates and maintaining build scripts and patches.
-- Reduced the CI build time by 40% to accelerate release cycles and save resources by optimizing GitHub Actions workflows.
+- Reduced the CI build time by 40% to accelerate release cycles by optimizing GitHub Actions workflows.

 == Additional Information